maid/maid/README.md

 end
 ```

 The command to run the daemon is `maid daemon`.
 Starting the daemon on login depends on the platform.

+#### Ubuntu

-On Ubuntu for example, you can run `maid daemon` as a normal startup application (Power/Gear Menu -> Startup Applications... -> Add).
+You can run `maid daemon` as a normal startup application (Power/Gear Menu -> Startup Applications... -> Add).

+#### OSX

+Please see Jurriaan Pruis' blog post, [Maid as a Daemon on OS X](http://jurriaan.ninja/2015/01/01/maid-on-os-x.html).
+(Automating this setup would be welcome as a pull request!)

 ### Rake Tasks